Guide to Best Friend Photoshoots (Poses & Ideas)

 25. Pose them sitting and standing

-Another way to create different levels in your picture is by posing some of the best friends standing up and others sitting down.
+Another way to create different levels in your picture is by posing some of the best friends standing up and others sitting down – sitting poses for photography are great fun to try.

 This will create a dynamic composition that will draw the viewer’s gaze up and down through the photo, making it more interesting.